michele-brambilla/librdkafka-fake/README.md

 # librdkafka-fake
 Fake implemantation of librdkafka for testing purposes.
-Testing a project that requires ``librdkafa`` is non-trivial: one should set up a Kafka broker, or something that pretends to be a Kafka broker, to let functions and methods have a non timeout response. ``librdkafka-fake`` can be used to have a valid (or invalid) response from ~~all~~some RdKafka methods setting valid or invalid return values and errors **without** a broker up and running.
+Testing a project that requires ``librdkafa`` is non-trivial: one should set up a Kafka broker, or something that pretends to be a Kafka broker, to let functions and methods have a non timeout response. ``librdkafka-fake`` can be used to have a valid (or invalid) response from ~~all~~some RdKafka functions and methods setting valid or invalid return values and errors **without** a broker up and running.

 ## Install

 The dependencies can be installed either manually or using [conan](https://www.conan.io/)

 Requires:
-- librdkafka
+- librdkafka (are you sure that it is required?)
 - gtest (optional)

 To install using conan the add the following remote is required: